tinkernels/zerossl-ip-cert/README.md

 * Mainly made for **IP** certificates.
 * Call external program for automatically verification.
 * Painless certificate renewal.
+* Cross platform (Linux/Macos/Windows).

 ## Installation

 * Package zerossl-ip-cert contains ZeroSSL [REST API](https://zerossl.com/documentation/api/) client, one can just `go get github.com/tinkernels/zerossl-ip-cert` and import it to use the client.
 * To build static executables, clone this repository and `make release` , or you can make your desire target binary, just take a look at the [Makefile](https://github.com/tinkernels/zerossl-ip-cert/blob/master/Makefile).

 ## Usage

 zerossl-ip-cert rely on configuration file to run.
 To archive the goal of issuing certificate automatically, you need do some additional work, saying the external hook.

 ### Usage Info